Manthancode28/webrtc-object-detection/README.md

 ---

 ### Mode Switching
-[cite_start]The application is designed to run in two modes, as required by the task[cite: 5].
+The application is designed to run in two modes, as required by the task.
 You can switch the mode by setting an environment variable before running the start script.

 * **WASM Mode (Default - Low-Resource):** Runs inference in the browser.
     ```bash